 As seasons change, so do catfish habits, making it important to adjust your fishing strategies accordingly.
 Understanding these seasonal patterns is key to selecting the right bait and improving your catch rate.

-As water temperatures rise in spring, catfish move to shallower waters for spawning.
-This is your chance to catch them more easily as they’re accessible and active.
+As water temperatures rise in spring, catfish move to shallower waters to spawn.
+This is your chance to catch them more easily, as they’re accessible and active.
 Use baits that mimic their natural food sources, which are plentiful during this time.

 Come summer, the heat drives catfish to cooler, deeper waters.
 You’ll need to adapt your fishing tactics, opting for baits that can reach these depths and attract less active fish.
 Look for areas with structured hiding spots where catfish might retreat from the heat.

-Fall triggers a feeding frenzy in catfish as they prepare for the colder months.
+As they prepare for the colder months, fall triggers a feeding frenzy in catfish.
 They become highly active, and your bait choices should be aggressive and appealing to capitalize on this increased activity.

 Winter presents the biggest challenge.
 Catfish’s metabolism slows drastically, making them less active and harder to tempt.
 This is when your bait choice becomes vital.
 Opt for irresistible scents and flavors, even to the sluggish winter catfish, and be patient as they take longer to respond.